ravikumarnagam/openshift-april-2024/Day1/README.md

 Note
 <pre>
+- Copy/Paste between your laptop and rps lab machine is disabled as per your bank policy
 - Kindly use your personal email-id while registering ( avoid using BOFA id )
 - The link above may not work directly from your work laptop web browser
 - Once you are done with the test we will start the training